INTO-CPS-Association/ThreeD-glb-viewer/packages/threed-glb-viewer/README.md

 ## Structure description

-- camera.ts -> Camera settings.
-- canvas.ts -> Get's the html document canvas.
-- controls.ts -> Defines a Orbit controller for camera movement.
-- helpers -> Defines helpers for the camera, lighting and axes.
-- lights.ts -> Defines the scene lights.
+- annotations.ts -> Defines the functions for creating annotations.
 - lilgui.ts -> Defines the GUI menu for rotation, wireframe etc.
 - loadingManager.ts -> For loading textures.
 - meshes -> Defines the meshes for the floor and for the model.
-- picker.ts -> For picking specific parts of a model.
+- picker.ts -> Defines the functions and events for picking specific parts of a model.
-- renderer.ts -> Defines the WebGL renderer.
 - scene.ts -> Defines the scene and the background color.
-- timer.ts -> For animation in the future.
 - utils -> utils for resizing and fullscreening the scene.

 ## License